JParramore/chat-overlay/README.md

 ![Overlay Toggle Icon](https://i.imgur.com/CXFmi92.png)

 ### How to use
- Open a [twitch.tv](https://www.twitch.tv/) stream and click the purple overlay icon bottom right of the video player.
+ Open a [twitch.tv](https://www.twitch.tv/) stream and click the overlay icon bottom right of the video player.
 Hover the overlay to change settings, move, and resize.